-The participating advisors had created accessible materials for 1.9 DE programmes on average (min =0, max = 10).
+The participating advisors had created accessible materials for 1.9 DE programmes on average (min = 0, max = 10).
 Most participants, even though asked, did not specify for which disability type / group they had created the accessible material for.
-Only four participants mentioned the disability groups they had created accessible materials for; all had catered to students with visual impairments, three had catered to students with hearing impairments, two had catered to students with psychological disorders, one had catered to students with chronic diseases and one had catered to students with mobility impairments.
+Only four participants mentioned the disability groups they had created accessible materials for; all had catered to students with visual impairments, three had catered to students with hearing impairments, two had catered to students with learning difficulties and students with psychological disorders, one had catered to students with chronic diseases and one had catered to students with mobility impairments.